-Gene Pitney (February 17, 1941 - April 5, 2006) was a highly acclaimed pop singer with a dramatic style and a prolific songwriter.
-He began his music career by writing songs for other artists, e.g., the Crystals' "He's A Rebel," Ricky Nelson's "Hello Mary Lou," and Bobby Vee's "Rubber Ball."
+Gene Pitney (February 17, 1940 - April 5, 2006) was a highly acclaimed pop singer with a dramatic style who was also a prolific songwriter.
+He began his music career by writing songs for other artists, many of which became top hits, e.g., The Crystals' "He's A Rebel," Ricky Nelson's "Hello Mary Lou," and Bobby Vee's "Rubber Ball."

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.